Diane Duane: Screen works: film and television

 Duane has worked in television since the early 1980s, initially becoming involved in script work at the Hanna-Barbera animation studio (now Cartoon Network).
 After writing numerous scripts for such series as Scooby and Scrappy-Doo, Captain Caveman, Space Stars, Fonz and the Happy Days Gang, Biskitts, and Laverne and Shirley in the Army, she moved on to work in development and serve as a staff writer at Filmation, and in 1985 was hired to story-edit the DiC animated series Dinosaucers.
 During this period she also wrote scripts for Sunbow Productions (Glo Friends, Transformers, and My Little Pony) and Walt Disney Productions (Duck Tales).
 In 1986, she co-wrote (with Michael Reaves) the script of one of the earliest episodes of Star Trek: The Next Generation, "Where No One Has Gone Before".

 In the early 1990s Duane was brought on board as the head writer on the BBC Television educational series Science Challenge.
 Shortly thereafter she co-wrote (with her husband) scripts for Batman: The Animated Series and for Gargoyles.
 She also wrote the screenplay for the 1996 space adventure game Privateer 2: The Darkening, which starred Clive Owen, Christopher Walken, Jürgen Prochnow and Mathilda May.
 Other screen work from that period includes the screenplay for the Space Island One episode "Not In My Back Yard" (1998–1999).

 In 2003, after doing nearly four years' development work with the production company Tandem Communications of Munich, Germany, Duane and Peter Morwood co-wrote the script for the German TV miniseries Die Nibelungen.
 The miniseries aired in Germany on the Sat.1 network in late November 2004, and a feature version (titled Sword of Xanten) screened in the UK in December 2004.
 A "megafeature" cut of the entire miniseries was aired on Channel Four television in the UK in December 2005.
 The miniseries aired on the Sci-Fi Channel in the US in late March 2006 under the title Dark Kingdom: The Dragon King.
 The miniseries has also been released on DVD in the US and numerous other markets, under various titles (the previous US title was Curse of the Ring).

 Duane was also a co-author of the Barbie movie Barbie: Fairytopia.

-An adaptation of So You Want to be a Wizard is currently in the works.

 Screenwriting credits

+Series head writer credits in bold.